toombs-caeman/toombs-caeman.github.io/style.md

     * the meta-pattern of object and process applying to concepts, skills, habits
 * taxonomy of the interesting `7.62`
 * rhetoric
+* the separation of writing and editing mirrors GTD separation of inboxing and capture ritual